 Job satisfaction impacts your overall income, according to our latest research.
 We surveyed agents across the country and discovered that agents who identify as happy in their careers earn an average of 3 times more.

 Overall, real estate ranks as one of the happiest careers in the country.
-In fact, 79% of agents say they are happy in their careers, and 93% of brokers.
-This compares to a national average of 51% of workers.
+In fact, 82% of agents say they are happy in their careers compared to a national average of 54% of workers.

 How to increase your job satisfaction

 If you’re not experiencing job satisfaction as a real estate agent, what should you do?
 While it might be tempting to consider switching careers, there are some options you can try first.

 1. Are you experiencing agent burnout?

 Burnout is common and impacts an estimated 70 percent of workers.
 If you’re waking up every morning and finding it very difficult to be motivated enough to check emails, answer calls or do other regular tasks that keep your business running you might be experiencing burnout.
 Educating yourself on what burnout is, how it impacts your performance and how you can combat burnout are important steps in overcoming this hurdle.